 Before me answering this, let me ask you a question.
 Let’s assume you need a loan, and you have 2 options:

 Bank A offers loan at 8% and Bank B offers at 9%.
-All terms and conditions are same.
+All terms and conditions are the same.
 Which bank would you prefer?
 The answer is obvious, right?

-Small savings is just a mechanism to borrow from retail clients, and since the government has some social responsibility towards country people, especially as in India where there’s no social security available, so, it ask loan from public with some spread which in turn becomes a saving tool for investors.
+Small savings is just a mechanism to borrow from retail clients, and since the government has some social responsibility towards country people, especially as in India where there’s no social security available, so, it asks loan from the public with some spread which in turn becomes a saving tool for investors.

-G-Sec rates in last 10 years
+G-Sec rates in the last 10 years

 G-sec papers come in different tenures – 5y, 10y, 20y, 30y.
 All tenures have different rates.
 G-sec market is more of an institutionalized, where papers are purchased by banks, Insurance companies, Mutual fund houses, PF trusts, Pension funds, PSUs, other corporates.